acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE3 - Add RDS and Update the LT.md

 Click the `a4lWordPressdb` instance
 Copy the `endpoint` into your clipboard
 Move to the Parameter store https://console.aws.amazon.com/systems-manager/parameters?region=us-east-1
-Check the box next to `/A4L/Wordpress/DBEndpoint` and click `Delete` Click `Create Parameter`
+Check the box next to `/A4L/Wordpress/DBEndpoint` and click `Delete` (please do delete this, not just edit the existing one)
+Click `Create Parameter`

 Under `Name` enter `/A4L/Wordpress/DBEndpoint`